voxsim/knowledge/computer-science/data-structures/hash.md

 Instead of making an extremely large array for storing objects at index `hash(key)`, we can make the array much smaller and store objects in a linked list at index `hash(key) % array_length`.
 To get the object with a particular key, we must search the linked list for the key.

 Alternatively, we can implement the hash table with a binary search tree.
 We can then guarantee an O(log n) lookup time, since we keep the tree balanced.
 Aditionally we may use less space, since a large array no longer needs to be allocated in the very beginning.

+Questions:
+1. Implement and explain how an hash function